 A low interest loan made available to graduate students.
 (As of the 2012–13 academic year, graduate students are no longer eligible for subsidized loans.)
 Interest begins accruing at the time of first disbursement of loan funds.
 Students may choose to pay the interest while in school or have it accrue and be added to the principal amount of the loan.
 Repayment of interest and principal combined begins six months after the student ceases to be enrolled at least half-time.
-For new borrowers, the fixed interest rate is currently 6.08% during repayment.
+The fixed interest rate for Direct Unsubsidized Loans first disbursed on or after July 1, 2022, and before July 1, 2023 is 6.54% during repayment.

 Graduate PLUS loans are federal loans that can help pay education expenses after maximizing their annual unsubsidized loan eligibility.
 Students must not have an adverse credit history to be approved for this loan.
 Students whose credit is not approved may obtain credit approval by adding a credit-worthy cosigner to endorse the Graduate PLUS loan.
 The maximum amount a student can borrow per year may not exceed the total cost of attendance.
 Graduate students may defer repayment on the Graduate PLUS loans while they are in school.
 However, there is no six-month grace period as there is with the Federal Direct Stafford Loan program.
-The fixed interest rate is currently 7.08% during repayment.
+The fixed interest rate for Direct Graduate PLUS Loans first disbursed on or after July 1, 2022, and before July 1, 2023 is 7.54% during repayment.

 - In-School Deferment of Prior Loans: You may be eligible to defer repayment on existing Federal Direct and/or Stafford loans while you are enrolled at least half time.
 For Perkins loan deferment, contact the issuing school or your Perkins loan servicer directly.